 Fixed suction lines shall terminate with a camlock fitting and ball valve adjacent to the grease arrestor and also where the pumping contractor locates their vehicle.
 Fixed suction lines are not permitted inside grease arrestors.

 Grease arrestors should be located exterior of the building wherever practicable.

 A hose tap should be installed within 6 metres of the arrestor and must have an appropriate testable backflow prevention device fitted as required by plumbing standards.

 The inlet connection cannot enter at the side of the grease arrestor.

 Sample points can not be used as a relief disconnector gully, refer to the diagram Trade waste sampling point for details.

 Dishwashing and glass washing machines

-Dishwashing machines and glass washers can not discharge to grease arrestors.
+Dishwashing machines and glass washers are not to discharge to grease arrestors.

 - All industrial waste grease arrestors are to be vented to atmosphere, refer to venting of a grease arrestor diagram for details.

 - Air admittance valves are not to be used on the grease arrestor vent or the sealed trade waste sampling point.